Smurf-IV/HDD2ndLife/README.md

 - [ ] Phase III
   - [ ] Display (And use) information about the "Slow reads / writes" which can be used to determine a "weakened" block which may indicate signs of wear.
+  - [ ] More Detailed UI showing relative Partition locations (& types ?)
   - [ ] Allow selections for Partitioning scheme
-  - [ ] Test that the updates and UI interactions are not slowing down the throughput of scans.
   - [ ] Extended Partitiong Schemes
   - [ ] Other features I haven't thought of yet ;-)
   - [ ]